 Confirm delivery of your file transfers with download notifications, control access with password protection and set link expiration to encourage immediate downloads.

 Choose a background image or add your logo to customise your transfer download page.
 And, coming soon, you’ll be able to customise the links for your file transfers.

-Dropbox Transfer is a great way to share large files that you don’t need to collaborate on, or don’t want recipients to edit.
-With Transfer, you can send any file stored in your Dropbox account, or save space by sending files without uploading them to your account first.
-Your recipient doesn’t need a Dropbox account to download the files you’ve transferred.
-And, you can confirm delivery with notifications and see exactly how many times a file is downloaded.
+Dropbox Transfer is a great way to share large files that you don’t need to collaborate on or don’t want recipients to edit.
+You can send any file stored in your Dropbox account – or you can skip adding files or checking that you have enough space.
+Your recipient doesn’t need an account to receive the files you’ve transferred.
+And you can confirm delivery with notifications and see exactly how many times a file is downloaded.